 We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

-Forget about the old recliner seats with drinks in plastic cups you see domestically here in the U.S.: International first class is all about luxury.
-Think dedicated service and some of the finest food and top-shelf drinks you can find in the sky – all served in private suites at the very front of the plane.
-Sometimes, you even get access to an extra-exclusive lounge.
+Forget about the old recliner seats with drinks in plastic cups you see domestically here in the U.S. (although we've found some great deals flying those seats, too!): International first class is all about luxury.
+Think dedicated service and some of the finest food and top-shelf drinks you can find in the sky (think caviar and Dom Pérignon) – all served in private suites at the very front of the plane.
+Sometimes, you even get access to an extra-exclusive lounge or an onboard shower (yes, really!).

 Many airlines are doing away with first class altogether and focusing on business class instead, but first class flights are still out there – and so are deals to book them with credit card points and airline miles.
 In fact, we've recently found some once-in-a-lifetime first class flight deals and sent them straight to the inbox of our Thrifty Traveler Premium members.

-And as you'll see, you don't need a million miles or more to book the best of the best.
+While you'll need to fork over more points and miles than you will for a business class seat, you don't need a million miles or $14,000 to book the best of the best.
 In many cases, you can book for around 100,000 points … and sometimes less!

 - First Class vs. Business Class vs. Domestic First Class

-- American First Class from 64K Points (or $3K RT)
+- Japan Airlines First Class from 135K Points

 - Qantas First Class to Australia from 70K Points